 blue sh might result in blue shorts, shirts, shirt dresses, and so on.
 This is great in many cases but can also mean that irrelevant results are mixed with relevant results.
 With intelligent prefix, prefix results not matching the perceived visitor intent, can be strongly buried or even omitted.

 For example, while a visitor is typing

 blue shirt in the search field, phrase and product suggestions may include

 blue shirt dresses.
-The visitor intent is not known as it isn't clear if the visitor has finished typing.
+The visitor intent is not known as it is not clear if the visitor has finished typing.
 If a visitor executes a search on

-blue shirt however, Voyado Elevate understands that blue shirt dresses are a lot less relevant and will be demoted or omitted from the results entirely.
+blue shirt however, Voyado Elevate understands that blue shirt dresses are a lot less relevant and will be buried or omitted from the results entirely.